ropensci/roweb3/content/blog/2025-05-15-puentes-y-comunidades-mi-camino-como-campeona-de-ropensci/index.en.md

 ## Expectation vs. reality

-{{<figure src = "codehero.png" alt = "Ilustración de una persona con una capa que dice 'code hero', diciendo '¡Estoy haciendo algo completamente sola!' mientras vuela con una laptop.
-Debajo hay una red de contención sostenida por personas con carteles que dicen 'apoyo' y 'comunidad'.
-También hay globos aerostáticos que ayudan a sostenerla, con etiquetas como 'docentes', 'blogueras', 'amigxs', 'desarrolladorxs' y 'contribuyentes'." class = "pull-right" caption = "Ilustración de [Allison Horst](https://www.allisonhorst.com/)">}}
+{{<figure src = "codehero.png" alt = "Illustration of a person wearing a cape that says 'code hero' and saying 'I'm doing something all by myself' while flying with a laptop.
+Below is a safety net held by people holding signs that say 'support' and 'community'.
+There are also hot air balloons supporting them, with labels like 'teachers', 'bloggers', 'friends', 'developers', and 'contributors'." class = "pull-right" caption = "Illustration by [Allison Horst](https://www.allisonhorst.com/)">}}

 As I progressed in the development of the package, I faced a key challenge: the structure of the data.
 As I incorporated information from different census years, I realized that each census brought with it thousands of excel files in different formats making automation difficult and making the transformation one by one, which made the standardization task even more complex.
 It was then that I decided to invite *Emanuel Ciardullo* to join the project.
 We formed a duo from our complementary points of view - me from sociology, him from statistics - to face this first phase of the package.
 This alliance was key to rethink the approach and share the technical and conceptual work.